Skip to main content

 Include objectives, budgets and deadlines

 An effective marketing plan should set clear objectives that will help you towards your longer-term strategic goals.
 Where your marketing strategy includes targeting a particular customer segment, for example, your marketing plan should have specific, measurable objectives for helping you achieve this, such as increasing sales by a target percentage.
-Setting deadlines and agreeing marketing budgets to work with helps you focus on your priorities and commit to achieving them.
+Setting deadlines and agreeing marketing budgets to work with helps you focus on your priorities and achieve them.

 You should make sales forecasts and targets a key part of your marketing plan, and feed them into your overall business plan.
 But other performance measures could be just as important.
 For example, you might set targets for numbers of enquiries, numbers of new customers, average transaction value, and so on.
 Or you might simply want to maintain positive cash flow.